-This post is a guest post by Payment Rails, a Refersion integrated Partner.
-Payment Rails develops software to help companies pay non-employee compensation and comply with IRS regulations when paying 1099 and 1042 contractors.
-Payment Rails is not authorized to provide tax advice and we suggest all companies consult with their tax attorney prior to working with Payment Rails and while configuring any tax settings within Payment Rails
+This post is a guest post by Trolley, a Refersion integrated Partner.
+Trolley develops software to help companies pay non-employee compensation and comply with IRS regulations when paying 1099 and 1042 contractors.
+Trolley is not authorized to provide tax advice and we suggest all companies consult with their tax attorney prior to working with Trolley and while configuring any tax settings within Trolley.

 Affiliate programs are a powerful way for many companies to market their products and services to consumers.
 Affiliates have communities of followers that typically have niche interests.
 The right affiliates can introduce a brand and their products to consumers who are most likely to make a purchase.
 Unlike paid advertising platforms (ie. Google Ads, Facebook Ads), Affiliates tend to have a more personal, direct, and long term relationship with a brand.

 There are two main challenges to affiliate programs that set them apart from paid advertising:

 - Paying the affiliates on time for referrals

 - Following IRS guidelines for tax compliance (1099 and 1042 contractors)

 Step 1 Paying Affiliates

 Paying affiliates can be done in many different ways.
 A solution like PayPal is easy and straight forward, however many affiliates prefer to get paid directly to their bank account for a few reasons: